natebarksdale/natebarksdale.github.io/src/content/blog/2021-11-15-defying-gravity-and-monarchy.md

 author: Nate Barksdale
 pubDatetime: 2021-11-15
 modDatetime: 2021-11-15
-title: HISTORY This Week - Defying Gravity and Monarchy
+title: Defying Gravity and Monarchy
-slug: history-this-week-defying-gravity-and-monarchy
+slug: defying-gravity-and-monarchy
 featured: False
 draft: False
 description: Defy gravity in 1783 Paris!
 Relive the tension and triumph of the first human hot air balloon flight, featured on The History Channel's podcast.